Three-body resonances in the $\varphi^4$ theory: Infinite-volume scattering

 where the bold symbols denote matrices over spectator momentum $\ell\in{\rm SMC}$.
 The integration weights $\mu_\ell$ on the chosen contour are encoded in the matrix $\bm{W}_{pq}=\delta_{pq}p^2/(4\pi^2\omega_p)\mu_p$.
 Finally, the resonance poles can be found as roots of the equation

-Owing to the fact that the integration contour lies in the lower half of the complex energy-plane, the quantity ${\bf T}_{00}(E_3)$ is automatically evaluated on the second Riemann sheet for $\Im E_3<0$.
+Owing to the fact that the integration contour lies in the lower half of the complex energy plane, the quantity ${\bf T}_{00}(E_3)$ is automatically evaluated on the second Riemann sheet for $\Im E_3<0$.
 We refer the reader to the Refs.~\cite{Doring:2009yv,Sadasivan:2021emk} for more details.